Curt Hahn: Transcendent

 In 2003, Hahn founded Transcendent to produce high quality independent features.
-Drawing on the resources of Film House, Transcendent's goal is to produce the kind of inspiring, uplifting films that speak to the viewer's heart.
 Transcendent's first project No Regrets (2004), starring Janine Turner and Kate Jackson, was written, produced and directed by Hahn and released worldwide.

 In 2006, Transcendent co-produced Two Weeks starring two time Academy Award winner Sally Field, Ben Chaplin and Tom Cavanagh, with writer-director Steve Stockman.
 The film was shot in Nashville.
 Worldwide rights were acquired by Metro-Goldwyn-Mayer which released the film theatrically and on DVD.

 Next, Hahn produced and directed Deadline, starring Steve Talley and Academy Award nominee Eric Roberts.
 Deadline is adapted from Mark Ethridge's novel Grievances.
 Filming took place in middle Tennessee in January and February 2011.
-Deadline was released in theaters nationwide in 2012 beginning with its world premiere in Nashville on February 15.
+It was released in theaters nationwide in 2012 beginning with its world premiere in Nashville on February 15.
 Deadline was released domestically on DVD and Video on Demand on July 17, 2012.
 Foreign distribution is handled by Curb Entertainment, which is releasing Deadline worldwide.